sebastienjacquemart-AI/makemore/README.md

 - Let's implement backpropagation manually for the mlp model.
 We did this in micrograd, but on element-level.
 Now, we implement it on tensor-level.

+The output of the network are log probabilities for all possible characters for every example in the batch (logprobs).
+The loss is the negative mean of the logprobs for the correct (groundtruth) characters for every example in the batch.
+Calculate the gradient as the derivative of the loss with respect to all the elements in logprobs (dlogprobs). dlogporbs will be -1/n for all correct elements. dlogprobs will be zero for all incorrect incorrect elements, because they don't feed into the loss (if these numbers are changed, then the loss doesn't change).